egeloen/IvoryGoogleMapBundle/Resources/doc/usage/services/directions/directions.md

 ### Travel Mode

-It contains the travel mode of this step. it is represented by the `Ivory\GoogleMap\Services\Directions\TravelMode` constants.
+It contains the travel mode of this step. it is represented by the `Ivory\GoogleMap\Services\Base\TravelMode` constants.

 ``` php